numtide/nix-vm-test/doc/getting-started.md

 This command should output something if hardware-accelerated KVM is enabled on your system, nothing if it's not.

+For more information about whether your processor supports hardware-accelerated KVM, and if so, hw to enable it, see [this article](https://www.speaknetworks.com/enable-intel-vt-amd-v-support-hardware-accelerated-kvm-virtualization-extensions/)

 ## Setting up the Project

-First, we're going to create a new directory in which we'll set up this new project and create an empty git repository in it.
+First, we're going to create a new directory for this project, and create an empty git repository inside it.
+This example puts the project under /tmp, but you may want to put it somewhere else if you want to keep it.

 ```sh
 $ cd /tmp